-A1 level French is the starting level of proficiency in the Common European Framework of Reference for Languages (CEFR).
+A1 Level French is the first level in the Common European Framework of Reference for Languages (CEFR).
 It is also known as “the discovery stage”.
-At the A1 level, you have limited or no prior knowledge of French.
+At the A1 level of French, you have limited or no prior knowledge of French.

 Learn more about this course.